 - Consider offering a vaccination clinic at your workplace to make it more convenient for you employees to get vaccinated.
 Consider opportunities to incentivize your employees to get vaccinated or to make it easier to get vaccinated.

-- Visitors, including parents and caregivers, regardless of vaccination status, to bring and wear masks when they are indoors at their facility.
+- Visitors: It is strongly recommended that all visitors, including parents and caregivers, regardless of vaccination status, bring and wear masks when they are indoors at their facility.
 Make masks available to those who arrive without them.

 - Consider also offering gloves for tasks such as serving food, diapering, handling trash, or using cleaning and disinfectant products.